Blanche Blanchard

 Blanche Blanchard (1866–1959) was a female artist from New Orleans best known for her paintings of landscapes, portraits and genre paintings.

 Blanchard was born in New Orleans, Louisiana and is the daughter of Captain Dawson A. Blanchard and the granddaughter of Major General Albert Gallatin Blanchard of the provisional Confederate Army.
 Blanchard was known for being a musician, a poet, an actress, and a painter.
 She considered herself an accomplished harpist, soprano singer, and poet.

-Blanchard spent her early life in New Orleans, La then later moved to Washington D.C.
+Blanchard spent her early life in New Orleans, and later moved to Washington D.C.
 Unlike many other southern white ladies before 1960, Blanchard was able to be true to herself.
 Many women in her position were expected to maintain southern social order, better known as southern tradition.
 Blanchard broke through the barriers and roles created by powerful white men and their society.
 Blanchard studied art at the convent school called The Academy of the Daughters of Charity in Emmetsburg, Maryland.
-In 1888, Blanchard studied under Andrews at the Corcoran Gallery of Art where she copied and created master studies of the painting in the gallery.
-Many artists create master paintings at some point in their education career.
+In 1888, Blanchard studied under Andrews at the Corcoran Gallery of Art, where she copied and created master studies of the painting in the gallery.
+Many artists create master paintings at some point in their educational career.
 In 1897, the Corcoran Gallery of Art opened a new building that had enough space for both a gallery and a school of art.
 President Grover Cleveland, Frances Folsom Cleveland Preston, and the Presidential Cabinet attended.
 At some point Blanche Blanchard met President Grover Cleveland and left quite the impression on him.
 The presidential administration of the time commissioned Blanchard to paint a portrait of President Cleveland for the white house collection.
-Blanche Blanchard moved back to New Orleans to live in her parents’ home shortly after completion of the painting of President Cleveland.
+Blanche Blanchard moved back to New Orleans to live in her parents’ home shortly after the completion of the painting of President Cleveland.